tomha85/Reinforce-Deep-Learning---Collab-and-Compet/report.md

 ![image](https://user-images.githubusercontent.com/31414852/115268320-26efeb80-a108-11eb-9157-6ae5a1a51af4.png)

-We use DDPG algorithm to train,an Actor-Critic method.
-Multi-agent DDPG class uses 2 DDPG agents
+We use DDPG algorithm to train, an Actor-Critic method.
+Multi-agent DDPG class uses 2 DDPG agents.
+MADDPG combines states, actions,rewards,dones from both agents and adds them to shared ReplayBuffer.

 ![image](https://user-images.githubusercontent.com/31414852/115271074-f2c9fa00-a10a-11eb-978b-c2b3cdd7698c.png)

 The observation space is included of 8 variables with the position, velocity of the ball and racket, the environment returns 3 stacked observation spaces at each timestep, so the returned variable has 24 dimensions.
+We add the experiences of both the agents to the same replay buffer and sample from it to compute the loss.
+All steps (State, Action, Reward, Next State)  tuples  from each one of the rackets are saved in to a queue in memory.

 We use same Actor and Critic networks for both agents, and 2 Neural Networks.
 One to estimate the best action for a particular state, and another one to estimate the Value Function.

-We add the experiences of both the players to the same replay buffer and sample from it to compute the loss.
-All steps (State, Action, Reward, Next State)  tuples  from each one of the rackets are saved in to a queue in memory.

 Adam optimizer with an actor learning rate of 0.001, critic learning rate of 0.001,batch size of 128, discount factor of 0.99.